3 hard truths about the cost of college every family should know

 _______________________

 The information provided is not written or intended as specific tax or legal advice.
-MassMutual, its employees and representatives are not authorized to give tax or legal advice.
+MassMutual and its subsidiaries, its employees, and representatives are not authorized to give tax or legal advice.
 You are encouraged to seek advice from your own tax or legal counsel.
 Opinions expressed by those interviewed are their own and do not necessarily represent the views of Massachusetts Mutual Life Insurance Company.